cos-labs/osfpages/README.md

     - Click create.
     - Use the Client ID and secret provided for your application in ember configuration settings

+### Running
+You will need to define the environment in your terminal application before running ```ember serve``` or you can run it together in this way:

+    BACKEND=stage ember serve

 ## Boilerplate ember instructions